isabella232/ContentTypeDeploymentPnP/README.md

 		If you have changed 4. to 'True', select this option to enable/disable setting that view as Default in the locations it is created.
 Default value is 'False'
 	7: Deploy
 		Once you have changed the other options as required, select this option to begin executing the script.
+5. The script will automatically parse your Microsoft 365 Tenant name from the CSV file, please confirm this is correct and continue.

 ## SharePoint On-Premise